looker-open-source/sdk-codegen/README.md

 While Looker has developed and tested these scripts internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.

-Our goal is to lower barriers to entry for customers who want use Looker as a platform, largely by providing pre-built client SDKs in the most popular languages, and curating consistency across all languages and platforms.
+Our goal is to help people who want use Looker as a platform, get up and running quickly, largely by providing pre-built client SDKs in the most popular languages, and curating consistency across all languages and platforms.

 The Looker API is defined with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification), formerly known as "swagger."
 This specification is used to produce both Looker's interactive API Explorer, and the Looker API language bindings via a JSON file that describes the Looker REST API.

-With the [`prepare.sh`](prepare.sh) script in this repository, the Looker API bindings for a specific programming language are generated with [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

 ## The parts of the Looker SDK